bsilverthorn/bsilverthorn.github.io/site/posts/2022-12-diffusion-grid/index.md

 _circa Dec.
 2022_

-[This started out as a quick pointer to [Diffusion Grid](https://diffusion-grid.silverthorn.blog/), but ended up as musing about visualization in research.]
+[This started out as a quick pointer to [Diffusion Grid](https://diffusion-grid.silverthorn.blog/), but ended up as some musing about visualization in research.]

 Moving pictures
 ---------------